OpenROAD and Enterprise Access Specific FAQs

-- What happens if my license becomes invalidated while Ingres is running?
+- What happens if my license becomes invalidated while running?

 - I am getting an error when trying to create a new license for a number of cores that is less than or equal to my remaining cores.
 What should I do?

 - How do I find out why License Check has failed?

 - I’m an OEM, will I need to generate individual licenses for each host at each of my customer sites?

 License Key Manager

 The interface that allows customers the capability of managing their own license keys.
 Accessible via the customer portal at https://communities.actian.com